nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - All parameters must be given.
 - No duplicate parameters can be used.
 - `SORT_ORDER` and `SORT_BY` are case-sensitive.
-- The sort command will only sort all suppliers in VendorVault.
+- The sort command will sort all suppliers in VendorVault, not just the displayed list.
-- i.e.
-    - If you have searched for a supplier using the `find` command, the sort command will not sort the previous results of the `find` command, but will sort all suppliers in VendorVault.
+  - e.g. If you have searched for suppliers using the `find` command, the sort command will not sort the previous results of the `find` command, but will sort all suppliers in VendorVault.

 </box>

-#### Example
-To sort suppliers by name in descending order:

-    sort -s so/d sb/n

-A success message will be displayed if the suppliers are successfully sorted.
+Example:
+- `sort -s so/a sb/n`

+Expected output:
+- Suppliers sorted by their `NAME` in ascending order are shown.

 #### Here's how it would look like in the app:
 ![sort command](images/sortSupplierCommand.png)

 ---

 ## <ins> Delivery Commands </ins>